-When considering what to pack for your trip to Dublin, remember that the city is a very trendy city combining formal and casual wear.
+When considering what to pack when visiting Dublin, remember that the city is a very trendy city combining formal and casual wear.
 However the most important thing is to always look presentable and avoid tracksuits, even the branded ones, and anything too revealing such as crop tops or booty shorts as you will be cold, and will look inappropriate.
-Whilst colour is worn during the warmer months, at all times avoid the neon colours.
+Whilst color is worn during the warmer months, at all times avoid the neon colors.

-Ireland is a county that is known for its 4 seasons in one day weather; unpredictable would be a good word to describe it.
-You will need an umbrella or waterproof gear such as a parka, and sensible walking shoes, all variations of boots in leather or a similar water-resistant material will work nicely.
+When planning what to wear in Ireland, remember that it is a county that is known for its 4 seasons in one day weather; unpredictable would be a good word to describe it.
+You will need a travel umbrella or waterproof gear such as a parka, and sensible walking shoes, all variations of women’s leather boots or a similar water-resistant material will work nicely.
 Again, avoid track shoes, unless you are actually going to the gym.